chikirau-lft/yare-yare-daze/README.md

 ## CRUD Operations:

 1. **HTTP GET**.
 Read data from db using following query params:

+    YYD divides data stored into collections in pages, i..e. only a subset of the collection’s documents can be returned.
+To control pages and pagesize use `page` and `pagesize` params described below:

    - *filter* - GET `/app/db/col?filter={"qty":{"$gt":50}}`.
 Allows to specify conditions on the documents.
    - *page* - GET `/app/db/col?page=2`.
 Allows you to select which page should be returned.
    - *pagesize* - GET `/app/db/col?pagesize=20`.
 Allows you to control the number of documents to return.